 1. A Passionate, Effective Leader

-In the 1960’s and 70’s, most Christian schools were started by a visionary pastor.
+In the 1960s and ’70s, most Christian schools were started by a visionary pastor.
 These pastors were motivated by the removal of prayer and Bible reading from public schools and were spurred into action.
 In most cases, the church the pastor was leading became the startup-funding source as well as the facility host for the school.
 Most of these schools were started on a wing and a prayer.
-There were many weaknesses in most of these schools, but at the end of the day, their students were not secularized, and many of them are the church leaders of today.
+There were many weaknesses in these schools, but at the end of the day, their students were not secularized, and many of them are the Christian leaders of today.
 I am one of those leaders.

 Today, we hear less from pastors but more from strong parent leaders and Christian public school teachers who sense the call to start Christian schools.
-They realize that 16,000 hours of K-12 secular education is not helping their children develop a biblical worldview and in reality, is helping them develop a secular humanistic worldview.
+They realize that 16,000 hours of K-12 secularized education is not helping their children develop a biblical worldview and in reality, is helping them develop a completely unbiblical worldview.
 I am confident that one of the greatest motivations for my father to start a Christian school in 1976 was the fact that he had eight children (nine by 1978) he was determined to raise for Christ.
-Eight of those nine children have been in full-time Christian ministry for most of their adult lives.
+Eight of those nine children have been in vocational Christian ministry for most of their adult lives.

 2. Committed and Sacrificial Teachers

 As leaders in this movement to give children a biblical worldview education, we must recognize that our cause is so critically important that we must do whatever it takes to be successful.
 In most cases, we start out at a financial disadvantage.
-Unlike the public school, we receive very little financial assistance outside of student tuition and gifts from donors.
-If our Christian school ancestors from the 1960’s and 70’s had been unwilling to sacrifice greatly, millions of American Christians today would likely not exist.
-Though I am often disgusted with people from both sides of the political spectrum, the Christian schools started in the 1960’s and 70’s produced millions of voters with conservative values.
-Government schools are mass producing future voters with values inconsistent with a biblical worldview.
+Unlike public schools, we receive very little financial assistance outside of student tuition and gifts from donors.
+If our Christian school ancestors from the 1960s and ’70s had been unwilling to sacrifice greatly, millions of American Christians today would likely not exist.
+Though I am often disgusted with people from both sides of the political spectrum, the Christian schools that started in the 1960s and ’70s produced millions of voters with conservative values.
+Government schools are mass-producing future voters with values inconsistent with a biblical worldview.